-When we run or bike, we have resistance from the wind, the hills, or even the ground surface.
-(For example, running on a dirt path is harder than running on pavement.)
+When we run or bike, we have resistance from the wind, the hills, or even the ground surface – running on a dirt path is harder than running on pavement.
 But in the pool, we don’t have hills to swim up, and very rarely does the pool get rough enough to simulate open water.
-The one tool we do have to create a strength-based workout is a pair of swim paddles.
+A tool we do have to create a strength-based workout is a pair of swim paddles.

 One note on technique: I like our athletes to swim without the wrist strap that comes with many swim paddles; it allows them to focus on their pressure on the water from the moment of entry until the paddle leaves the water.